-BBC India Completes Restructure With Launch Of Collective Newsroom
+BBC India completes restructure with launch of Collective Newsroom

 Under the new arrangement, activity for BBC Monitoring and the BBC’s English language newsgathering operation for global output will remain with the BBC.

-According to official statistics, BBC News Hindi is the BBC’s language service with the largest audience and in 2023, across all platforms, its weekly reach figure is said to have grown 27% year-on-year.
-(Agencies)
+According to official statistics, BBC News Hindi is the BBC’s language service with the largest audience and in 2023, across all platforms, its weekly reach figure is said to have grown 27 per cent year-on-year.
+(PTI)